Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 We need to add one additional level of detail to each release -- the list of sprints that will take place in each release.

-Let's add some sample sprints for the first release.
+Let's add some sample sprints for the first release:

-1. Select the checkbox for Release 1.0 and, from the toolbar, click Insert \> Child Release.
+1. Select the checkbox for Release 1.0 and, from the toolbar, click `Insert` > `Child Release`
 2. Choose a name for the new sprint
 3. Make sure its 'Type' is set to 'sprint'

-4. Specify its date-range.
-We recommend making each sprint last 2-weeks and have each one scheduled in series
+4. Specify its date range.
+We recommend making each sprint last 2 weeks and have each one scheduled in series

-5.  click 'Save And New'.
+5. Click `Save And New`

-6. Repeat steps 2-5 above, then steps 2-4 and then finally click 'Save' on the final sprint's row.
-You should have three sprints added to the list, all children of Release 1.0
+6. Repeat steps 2-5 above, then steps 2-4 and then finally click `Save` on the final sprint's row.

+You should have three sprints added to the list, all children of Release 1.0.

 ![](img/Create_the_Release_and_Iteration_Plan_16.png)

 Finally, let's specify the number of resources assigned to each sprint and release.

-1. Click on the 'Show/Hide Columns' dropdown list and select 'Show \# Resources' column
+1. Click on the 'Show/Hide Columns' dropdown list and select 'Show # Resources' column
 2. Select the three checkboxes for the sprints of "Release 1.0"

-3. Click the 'Edit' button on the toolbar.
+3. Click the `Edit` button on the toolbar

-4. Adjust the \# resources for the sprints to 2.
+4. Adjust the # Resources for the sprints to 2

-5. Click 'Save':
+5. Click `Save`

 ![](img/Create_the_Release_and_Iteration_Plan_17.png)